 - Assisting in the completion of paperwork necessary to claim grants.

 - Providing advice on expenses available to cover travel and accommodation.

 - Paying for examination fees.

-You can find out more about how the CITB can help you here.
+Find out more about how the CITB can help you.

 If you’re still not sure if an apprenticeship is the right option, you can try the CITB’s Construction Work Experience Programme.
 Work experience placements demonstrate how an apprentice can benefit your business and they also provide candidates, should you decide to offer a long-term apprenticeship.

 If, after learning about all the support available to you, you decide an apprenticeship is what you’re looking for, then here’s a handy summary of what you’ll need to do next.

 - Choose the training framework for an apprenticeship in construction.

 - Select an organisation that offers the training for this framework.